arceryz/ATlib/README.md

 The API is relatively straightforward.
 The API is not asynchronous meaning all methods return the result directly.
 Take a look at [atlib.py](/atlib.py) for the full library.

+For an application of this library, see [gsm-agent](https://github.com/swordstrike1/gsm-agent).
+Where SMS messages can used to run shell scripts on a server (with security checks & registration).

 # API

 The API features two classes for interfacing with the GSM modem.